RaphaelKreft/SimpleChatApp/README.md

 When Connected, all things except the commands are send as messgaes to the other client.

 ## UDP Group Chat
+The groupchat version of the udp-chat also consists of a server and several clients.
+The Server now serves as a register for all the Groups available.
+The clients can register itself with names, can create groups, ask for all groups available and enter one

 ### Execute
+**Server:** Example: python3 udp_groupchat_server.py -p 1234, gives port of the server

+**Client:** Example: python3 udp_groupchat_client.py -p 1234 -ip localhost -mp 5678, gives port and Ip of the Server as well as the own port

 ### Usage
+**cmd:register MYNICKNAME**

+**cmd:groups** Servers response is a list with the names of existing groups

+**cmd:create NAME IP** Server Creates a Group if ip and name are not used by any other group on the server

+**cmd:enter NAME** Server sends group-info if group exists.
+Client then reconfigures socket to work on Group Multicast

+After that one can just type and send messages.

+## Task 3
+To add the feature, that one can list all members of a group, one could solve it on application-level:
+One Could add a new command to the ClientProtocol.
+This command would lead all the clients connected to the Multicast to send their name/information to the multicast.
+So all the Clients will know the names of each other.